Chemistry and Biochemistry

 There are many reasons for studying at Taylor:

 - Research opportunities are available in biochemistry, organic chemistry, synthetic chemistry and analytical chemistry.
-All students will work on original group research projects during organic chemistry, introducing them to their skills and methods of research.
+All students will work on original group research projects during organic chemistry, introducing them to skills and methods of research.

 - A summer research program is available for selected students to work one-on-one with professors in advanced chemical fields.
 If selected, you’ll receive a stipend and present papers at professional meetings.